PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 without an invariant transaction.
 Semantic hardening and indexed migration are kept separate from this exact ownership move.

+### NCHW/NHWC elementwise roundtrip root-metadata correction

+The still-central
+`_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains` helper now skips its private root output during the intermediate-tensor metadata permutation.
+Previously it permuted that tensor once with the elementwise subgraph, copied the already-permuted metadata to the canonical post-Transpose output, and permuted it a second time.
+A `[1,8,8,3]` NHWC root therefore became the invalid `[1,8,3,8]` shape instead of `[1,3,8,8]`.

+The focused contract fixes a positive multi-input elementwise closure, embedded constant retention, canonical alias rewiring, pruning and idempotence, plus fan-out and public-output rejection.
+The implementation remains in the lowerer because positive production ownership has not been observed; this safe semantic correction is not mixed with an ownership extraction.

 ### Residual Add/Mul/Add/PReLU compatibility recovery

 `passes/residual_affine_prelu_layout.py` owns the former 415-line compatibility